dalibo/pandocker/README.md

 * [pandoc-latex-barcode] : insert barcodes and QRcodes in documents
 * [pandoc-mustache] : basic variables substitution
 * [pandoc-minted] : advanced syntax highlighting
+* [pandoc-crossref] : support for cross-referencing sections, figures, and more

 NOTE: By default when using the [pandoc-include] filter, the path to target files is relative to the `/pandoc` mountpoint.
 For instance,